isaac-sim/IsaacLab/docs/source/tutorials/00_sim/create_empty.rst

 simulation.

-In Isaac Lab, the :class:`sim.SimulationContext` class inherits from Isaac Sim's :class:`omni.isaac.core.simulation_context.SimulationContext` to allow configuring the simulation through Python's ``dataclass`` object and handle certain intricacies of the simulation stepping.
+In Isaac Lab, the :class:`sim.SimulationContext` class inherits from Isaac Sim's :class:`isaacsim.core.api.simulation_context.SimulationContext` to allow configuring the simulation through Python's ``dataclass`` object and handle certain intricacies of the simulation stepping.

 For this tutorial, we set the physics and rendering time step to 0.01 seconds.
 This is done